ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 Reference ImpactX documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A neural network such as the one we trained here can be incorporated in other BLAST codes.
-Consider the example here (link to ImpactX) using neural networks in ImpactX.
+`Consider the example using neural networks in ImpactX <https://impactx.readthedocs.io/en/latest/usage/examples/pytorch_surrogate_model/README.html>`__.